kradalby/erlsrcds/README.md

 # erlsrcds
 Library for performing server queries towards Source Dedicated Servers.

+The library is implemented based on the information given here: [Server queries](https://developer.valvesoftware.com/wiki/Server_queries).
+Note that it is implemented with Counter-Strike and Team Fortress 2 in mind, so I am not sure about non-valve Source enginge games.

 This project was created for educational purposes, but should function properly.
 If there are parts of the code which has not optimal implementations, please let me know :).
 I have tested it on Counter-Strike: Global Offensive and Counter-Strike: Source.